Jan Huyghen van Linschoten: Origins

-Early life
+Early career

+Linschoten left Holland in 1579 at the age of sixteen.
+When he was older, he confided that he had no plans except to seek a life of adventure so that when he returned home he would have "something to tell [his] children".
+On January 1, 1580, he landed in Seville where his two older brothers, Willem and Floris, had established a business.
+He stayed briefly with Floris, hoping to learn Spanish and establish himself as a merchant.
+When Philip II of Spain marched into Portugal in August 1580, Linschoten and his brother Floris followed the army in search of opportunities they assumed would follow conquest.
+Floris soon died of a plague epidemic that swept through Spain and Portugal.

-Van Linschoten left for Spain during 1579 to live with his older brother Willem, who was working as a merchant in Seville.
-He learned Spanish and worked there until 1580, when he got a job in Lisbon, Portugal, working with another merchant.
+Linschoten found a job in Lisbon, working with another merchant.
 A downturn in trade led him to seek alternatives.
 With the help of Willem, who was acquainted with the newly appointed Archbishop of the Portuguese colony of Goa, Dominican D. Frei João Vicente da Fonseca, the younger Huyghen was appointed Secretary to the Archbishop.
 Huyghen sailed for Goa on 8 April 1583, arriving five months later via Madeira, Guinea, the Cape, Madagascar and Mozambique.